Serind/PocketID/docs/android/index.md

 ---
 ## Getting Started

-Start by downloading the client [SDK](https://pocketidapp.com/#developersSection).
+Start by downloading the client [SDK](https://github.com/Serind/pocketid-doc/releases/tag/v1.0) `.aar` file.

 Once you have the client SDK, you’re ready to integrate it with your (d)App.

-1. Add the `pocketid-sdk-release.aar` file to your project’s `/libs` folder
+1. Add the `pocketid-sdk-release-l.0.aar` file to your project’s `/libs` folder
 1. Update your project dependencies to import the sdk

     in your `app/build.gradle`, add the following under `dependencies {}`